locationtech/geomesa/geomesa-tools/README.md

 To retrieve specific attributes from each feature, use `-a` or `--attributes` followed by a String of comma-separated attribute names.
 To set a maximum number of features to return, use `-m` or `--maxFeatures` followed by the maximum number of features.
 To run an ECQL query, use `-q` or `--query` followed by the query filter string.
+To export to stdOut, use `-s` or `--stdout`.
+This is useful for piping output.
 #### Example commands:
     geomesa export -u username -p password -c geomesa_catalog -f twittersmall -a "geom,text,user_name" -o csv -q "include" -m 100
     geomesa export -u username -p password -c geomesa_catalog -f twittersmall -a "geom,text,user_name" -o gml -q "user_name='JohnSmith'"